rdubois440/btkbdemu/README.md

 76+0 records out
 79691776 bytes (80 MB) copied, 2.66479 s, 29.9 MB/s

-Check that it boots
+5- Check it

-Boot the sd card
-Access the Raspi.
+Insert the SDCard in the Raspi, and boot it
-ssh root@xxxxxxxxxx
+Access the Raspi from the network, or from rs232 ssh root@xxxxxxxxxx